plenigo/plenigo.github.io/pages/plugins/wordpress/wordpress.md

 #### Target URL

-This is an URL where the user gets sent to after a successful checkout
+This is an URL where the user gets sent to after a successful checkout.

 #### Affiliate ID